Fat-tailed sheep

 The fat-tailed sheep is a general type of domestic sheep known for their distinctive large tails and hindquarters.
-Fat-tailed sheep breeds comprise approximately 25% of the world's sheep population, and are commonly found in northern parts of Africa, the Middle East, and across Central Asia to China.
+Fat-tailed sheep breeds constitute approximately 25% of the world's sheep population, and are commonly found in northern parts of Africa, the Middle East, and across Central Asia to China.
 The tail fat from those sheep is an important ingredient in many regional cuisines.